 Swans are beautiful birds, aren’t they?
-Beautiful birds - and BIG!
+Beautiful - and BIG!

 Have you ever seen a swan take off?
-If you have, you’ll know it take a whole lot of effort - did I mention they are a BIG bird!?
+If you have, you’ll know it takes a whole lot of effort - did I mention they are a BIG bird!?

 First they have to paddle hard with their feet and flap their wings to rise their big body above the water.
 Then run on top of the water - that's gonna take some effort!

 Now, they start flapping their wings like crazy to get some lift before they get to the right velocity and start to become airborne.